rottaj/EvmExplorer/README.md

 # GoEthExplorer

-For those with Geth node that want a block explorer built in their terminal.
+For those running Geth that want some cool terminal based tooling.

 ### Built With: